-Learning how to get the most out of a veterinary conference provides great value to a veterinarian’s career.
+Learning how to get the most out of a veterinary conference can provide tremendous value to a veterinarian’s career.

 Veterinary conferences offer tremendous opportunities.
 You can gain CE credits, hear from a specific presenter, provide a presentation yourself, grow your network, learn about the latest innovations in your field, or simply gain an excuse for a trip out of town.
 Veterinary conferences offer plenty of value, however, without the right approach and preparation, the majority of that value can easily be missed!

-Based on what we’ve learned ourselves, along with what we’ve heard from veterinarians; here are our top 10 tips for getting the most out of a veterinary conference.
-Taking these tips into consideration will help you get the most out of your next (or first) conference
+Based on what we’ve learned ourselves, along with what we’ve heard from veterinary practitioners, educators, and students; here are our top 10 tips for getting the most out of a veterinary conference.
+Taking these tips into consideration will help you get the most out of your next (or first) conference.

 Before The Veterinary Conference Starts

 1 – Reach out to people you’d like to connect with

 Veterinary conferences are very busy.
 Lot’s of people attend, and there are many different things to do, which combined makes it very difficult to cross paths with people by chance.
 Identifying speakers and attendees you would like to connect with ahead of time, and reaching out to them prior to the conference, is one very effective practice.
 We like to try and set up a few breakfast meetings or coffee conversations, and have them scheduled before we even arrive.
 Even if people aren’t available, they’ll be more likely to remember your name, and it will be easier to connect with them later!

 Once you’ve registered to attend a veterinary conference, reach out to the organizers and ask if there’s any way you can help out.
 This could be helping with something small and easy, or it could even be as far as offering to contributing to a panel or presentation.
 Volunteering a little bit of your time is a fantastic way to make new connections, get your name out there, and is likely to get you insider information and perks come conference time.

 3 – Map out your plan of attack